dustin10/VichGeographicalBundle/README.markdown

     {{ vichgeo_include_css() }}

 Now you are ready to render the map.
-The `vichgeo_map_for` Twig function will render the specified by for the entity or array of entities passed into the second parameter.
+The `vichgeo_map_for` Twig function will render the specified using the entity or array of entities passed into the second parameter.
-The function will automatically read the annotations of your entity and fetch the location coordinates for the marker.
+The function will automatically read the annotations of your entity and fetch the location coordinates for the map marker.

     {{ vichgeo_map_for('location', location) }}